Nidaiq/Election_Analysis/README.md

 -   Diana DeGette received 73.8 % of votes and 272,892 votes
 -   Raymon Anthony Doane received 3.1 % of votes and 11,606 votes

-The results show that Diana DeGette who won the election by a landslide and received 73.8 % of votes and 272,892 votes
+The results show that Diana DeGette who won the election by a landslide and received 73.8 % of votes and 272,892 votes.

 ## County Results and Largest County Turnout
 The county results are as follows: